Nethereum/Nethereum.Docs/docs/Ethereum-glossary-for-newbies/event_.md

 ---
-title: "What is an Ethereum Event?"
+title: 'What is an Ethereum Event?'
-author: "Gaël Blanchemain"
+author: 'Gaël Blanchemain'
-date: "October 11, 2017"
+date: 'October 11, 2017'
-export_on_save:
-  markdown: true
 ---

 ## What is an Ethereum Event?

 In the Ethereum environment, functions don't return anything.
 In order to compensate for that limitation,  Solidity offers a way to log state changes which is called Event.

 Events are functions that store a change on a log, they are often used to trigger UI functions.

 In the example below, an event called 'Multiplied' is first declared (line 18) then assigned (line 26);
 ```javascript
 15	 contract test {